chickooooo/technical-notes/dsa/binary_search.md

 - There exists a range of possible answers with a clear lower and upper bound.
 - The problem is about searching for a value that satisfies a constraint.

+---
+- Note: Brute-force solution for such problems will give `O(range*n)` complexity.
+- The range will be sorted, so instead of normal linear iteration, we can perform binary search to reduce the time complexity to `O(log(range)*n)`.

 Steps:
 1. Define the lower and upper limit of the search space.
 2. Perform binary search on this search space and verify the constraints.